Aircraft maintenance checks: Commercial aviation

 Airlines and other commercial operators of large, or turbine-powered, aircraft follow a continuous inspection program approved by the Federal Aviation Administration (FAA) in the United States, or by other airworthiness authorities such as the Transport Canada Civil Aviation Directorate (TCCA), or the European Aviation Safety Agency (EASA).
 Each operator prepares a Continuous Airworthiness Maintenance Program (CAMP) under its Operations Specifications or "OpSpecs".

 The CAMP includes both routine and detailed inspections.

-FAA Maintenance Review Board
+Maintenance Review Board

-In the United States the FAA directs that initial aircraft maintenance requirements be generated for each aircraft type in a Maintenance Review Board Report (MRBR) based on the analysis performed as outlined in ATA "MSG-3 Operator/Manufacturer Scheduled Maintenance Development" document (MSG-3 is for Maintenance Steering Group – 3rd Task Force).
+International approach (originated by the United States FAA) is to establish initial aircraft maintenance requirements for each aircraft type in a Maintenance Review Board Report (MRBR).

+The MRBR is based on the analysis performed using ATA "MSG-3 Operator/Manufacturer Scheduled Maintenance Development" document (MSG-3 is for Maintenance Steering Group – 3rd Task Force).
 The MRBR is an approved set of aircraft initial maintenance requirements as prescribed by the Appendix H to para.
 25.1529 of 14 CFR part 25.
-Modern aircraft with MSG-3-derived maintenance programs employ usage parameters —such as flight hours, calendar time, or flight cycles—for each required maintenance task included in the MRBR.
+Modern aircraft with MSG-3-derived maintenance programs employ usage parameters — such as flight hours, calendar time, or flight cycles — for each required maintenance task included in the MRBR aimed to avoid and/or timely correct certain failures of an aircraft systems and parts thereof.
 This allows for more flexibility in the scheduling of maintenance to minimize aircraft downtime.